 Draw two circles.

 Left circle: your passions and your skills.
-Not just what you like — what you've gotten good at, whether or not it's a hobby, a side thing, or part of your day job.
+Not just what you like, but what you've gotten good at, whether or not it's a hobby, a side thing, or part of your day job.

 Right circle: what the market is willing to pay for.
 What people are already spending money on, right now, in the world you actually live in.